potatotatertoot/blackJack/README.md

 Programming Approaches Used:

-Object-Oriented Programming (OOP): Classes and structs are used to represent cards, hands, decks, and the game logic.
+Object-Oriented Programming: Classes and structs are used to represent cards, hands, decks, and the game logic.

 Vectors: Store collections of cards for decks, hands, and remaining cards.